Pack your backup

 Set the basics, share what matters, and keep the product language soft, private, and practical.

-Guide her through official sources and context with plain receipts, not courtroom energy.
+Guide her through official sources and context with plain receipts.

 Create a ready card, choose trusted contacts, set a timer, and keep a graceful exit path.